 - Apply, adapt, and validate an existing approach to a specific biomedical and health problem.

 - Produce solutions that address academic or industrial needs using informatics tools and knowledge.

 - Evaluate the impact of biomedical informatics applications and interventions.

 - Understand the challenges and limitations of technological solutions.

 - Demonstrate scholarly oral and written presentations.

-Adhere to the professional and legal standards of conduct in biomedical informatics.
+- Adhere to the professional and legal standards of conduct in Biomedical Data Science.